jordancaraballo/functionalizedCellulose/configs/README.md

 # Functionalized Cellulose - configs/

-Set of configuration files for using NAMD2 in paralel.
+Set of configuration files for running NAMD2 in paralel .
 The files are written accordingly to the number of CPUs available in the system for simulations.

 ## Installation